 - estrogen therapies

 - use of certain medications

-You should always contact your doctor if you notice any growths or changes on your skin.
+You should always contact your doctor if you notice any growths on or changes to your skin.

 There are two kinds of purpura: nonthrombocytopenic and thrombocytopenic.
 Nonthrombocytopenic means that you have normal platelet levels in your blood.
-Thrombocytopenic means that you have a lower-than-average platelet count.
+Thrombocytopenic means that you have a lower than normal platelet count.